 Shimmer: Contains light reflecting particles.
 Shimmer is a broad term that encompasses pearlized, frost and metallic finishes.

 Velvet: This finish is very soft and buttery.
 It can contain no shimmer, a little shimmer or full-on shimmer.
 Cheaper velvet shadows may not adhere well to the skin.

 Powder: The most common type of eyeshadow.
 It can come as a single shadow, a duo, trio, quad or larger palette.
 Powder eyeshadows are usually applied with a brush.

-Stick: Creamier than a powder and easy to apply.
+Stick: Creamier than a powder shadow and easy to apply.
 You draw it on, then blend with a brush or your finger.
 Some stick shadows are very sheer, “slippery” and wear off easily, others are more opaque and long-lasting.

 Cream: Cream shadows typically come in a little jar.
 The can come in any finish.
-Cream shadows, like stick shadows, can be slippery and wear off easily.
+Cream shadows, like stick shadows, can be slippery and can wear off easily.
 Some companies make long-lasting and/or waterproof cream shadows.
 You can apply them with a brush or fingers.

 Pigment: Pigments are loose, highly concentrated powder eyeshadows.
 A good pigment will give you strong color payoff with minimal product.
 They adhere best to the skin when placed over a cream shadow or primer.
 I find them easiest to apply with a brush.

 I hope I have answered all of your burning questions about eyeshadows.
 If not, comment at me.